Co-ownership charges

 Change of charges: vote in general meeting

 In principle, the decision to change the burden-sharing between the co-owners must be adopted at the general meeting by a unanimous vote.
-However, there are 4 cases where only a majority is required:

-- Change of use of private parts
+- Change of use of private parts (absolute majority)

-- Batch Division
+- Batch Division (simple majority)

-- Establishment of a secondary trade union
+- Creation of a secondary trade union (absolute majority).

 FYI